How We Work

 Why this is the scarce skill

 Plenty of firms can build a model, an agent, or a chatbot.
 Those are individual instruments.
 The harder, more valuable work is orchestrating AI into how a business actually runs — the right models and agents, the data, the integration, the evaluation, and the operational discipline, sequenced against real processes and systems.
 Eighteen years delivering across enterprise, mid-market, SME and startup is what it takes to do that well.
-The same instinct that put us on AWS in 2009 — while it was still in beta, before EBS had launched — and had us building for iPhone and Android while the market still defended BlackBerry and Symbian, is the one we bring to AI now.
+The same instinct that made us early adopters of AWS — and had us building for iPhone and Android while the market still defended BlackBerry and Symbian — is the one we bring to AI now.

 If you have an AI roadmap and no team to execute it, that is exactly the gap we close.
 Book a 30-minute working session — no deck, no pitch — or read more on AI consulting.